myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-11T07:22:58.153Z
 >
 > It's sad that monetization will always be a barrier to healthy service development

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-05-11T07:13:58.268Z
->
-> And unfortunately the Twitter API is too restrictive for DM features.
-Third parties also could not develop well using the API.

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-05-11T06:56:39.760Z
->
-> It's very interesting that Elon is going to enhance the DM feature of birdapp.
-I have long felt that Twitter DMs have a lot of potential, and at the same time I wondered very much why they have never actively developed DM before

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-05-11T06:35:06.477Z
->
-> ブルスコ組

----
 <!-- MY-BSKY_TIMELINE:END -->